zylon-ai/private-gpt/.github/README.md

 ## Branching Strategy, Committing Changes, Merging and Maintenance

-It's important to reiterate that we are using a forked version of PrivateGPT which we added as a `submodule` to our ImmigrationCommons repo.
-While this configuration allows us to have a cleaner separation of the ImmigrationCommons and `ec-private-gpt` repositories and easily retrieve submodule-level updates, it does come with some drawbacks.
+It's important to reiterate that we are using a fork of PrivateGPT and as a result we have separate branches for the `staging` and `production` environments.
+Below are a list of the most important branches and how they should be utilized:

-### Branching Strategy:

-To make sure we are able to utilize and have an easier time merging the latest updates from the original PrivateGPT repository, the following branch rules should be followed:

-- `main` - **_NEVER_** merge any custom code into our forked PrivateGPT `main` branch - we will use it to pull the latest changes from the original [PrivateGPT project](https://github.com/imartinez/privateGPT).
+- `main` - **_NEVER_** merge any custom code into our fork's `main` branch - we will use it to pull the latest changes from the original [PrivateGPT project](https://github.com/imartinez/privateGPT) and eventually merge them into `ec-main`.
-- `ec-main` - Think of this as our `main` branch
+- `ec-main` - This is our `production` (aka `main`) branch.
-- `ec-dev` - Our dev branch.
-We should treat it the same way we treat the `dev` branch on ImmigrationCommons - that is, as the `staging` environment's base branch.
-- `IV-##-my-feature` - Suggested name structure of feature branches.
-Remember, when you create a feature branch inside the `ec-private-gpt` submodule, the branch is a branch of our forked `ec-private-gpt` repo **and not** the Immigration Commons repo.

-### Building, Committing, and Merging New Features

-Let's assume you want to build a new feature and make it available in ImmigrationCommons; you'd want to follow these instructions:

-- `git submodule update --recursive --remote` - just like running `git pull`
-- `cd ec-private-gpt`
-- `git checkout -b IV-001-my-cool-feature`
-- Make your changes
-- `git add .`
-- `git commit -m "Implement cool feature in ec-private-gpt submodule."`
-- `git push origin IV-001-my-cool-feature`
-- create and submit Pull Request to merge the feature branch into the `ec-dev` branch of our forked `ec-private-gpt` repo.
-  - GOTCHA: please make sure to select our forked repo's `ec-dev` branch as the base branch (unfortunately, Github will automatically select the original PrivateGPT's `main` brach as the base).
-- once the PR has been approved, `cd` one level up to the root of ImmigrationCommons.
-- create a new branch to ensure we can utilize the latest feature code in our `ec-private-gpt` submodule: `git checkout -b feature-update-submodule`, then:
-- `git submodule update --recursive --remote` - updates submodule to the latest commits
-- `git merge --no-ff ec-dev` - merge the submodule changes in `ec-dev`
-- `git push origin feature-update-submodule`
-- then, submit a PR on ImmigrationCommons as usual

-Please note, that once changes have been approved on `staging`, the same exact steps will be required to merge the latest updates into `production`.
+- `ec-dev` - This is our `staging` environment's branch.
+We chose this name in order to maintain some naming parity with Immigration Commons's `dev` branch which is used by the `staging` environment.
+- `IV-##-my-feature` - Recommended naming structure of feature branches - the prefix `IV-##` corresponds to the JIRA ticket's label and it's necessary for tracking its progress in JIRA.

 ### Maintenance